-Having this kind of structure will also head off most of the classroom management challenges that CI language teachers face.
+Having this kind of structure will also head off most of the classroom management challenges that CI language teachers often face.

 (For information on setting up a WEEKLY SCHEDULE see this page)

 1. Classroom rules and expectations.
 No more than 5 expectations, on a large poster in the room.
+You can decide whether or how much credit to give students for following these expectations (depending on school culture and expectations)

 This may include a place for students to put their phones on the way in.
 I award points for each day a student leaves their phone with me (initial on a roster for easy tallying)